 Every year we brief parents during the Meet the Teacher meetings for each class on key safeguarding issues.
-This is what we talk about with parents:
+This is a summary of the messages we give parents:

 “Safeguarding” is the phrase we use to describe all the different ways we keep your children emotionally and physically safe.
 Nothing is more important to us.
 This includes things like risk assessing our trips, doing fire drills, making our entrance more secure, training first aiders, talking to children about how to keep themselves safe online, about what to do if they feel someone is being unkind or is bullying them or someone else.